NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 At this stage, the cameras should be about right, but not quite exact.
 We will take care of this using bundle adjustment.
 We will invoke this tool twice.
-In the first call we will make the cameras self-consistent, which can make them move away, however, and in the second call we will bring them back to the original location.
+In the first call we will make the cameras self-consistent.
+This may move them somewhat, though the ``--tri-weight`` constraint that is used below should help.
+In the second call we will try to bring the back to the original location.

 ::

+     parallel_bundle_adjust                \
+       v[1-4].tif v[1-4].tsai              \
-     parallel_bundle_adjust -t nadirpinhole --disable-tri-ip-filter \
+       -t nadirpinhole                     \
+       --disable-tri-ip-filter             \
+       --disable-pinhole-gcp-init          \
-       --disable-pinhole-gcp-init --skip-rough-homography           \
+       --skip-rough-homography             \
+       --force-reuse-match-files           \
-       --force-reuse-match-files --ip-inlier-factor 2.0             \
+       --ip-inlier-factor 2.0              \
+       --ip-uniqueness-threshold 0.8       \
-       --ip-uniqueness-threshold 0.8 --ip-per-image 20000           \
+       --ip-per-image 20000                \
+       --datum WGS84                       \
+       --inline-adjustments                \
-       --datum WGS84 --inline-adjustments --camera-weight 0         \
+       --camera-weight 0                   \
+       --tri-weight 0.5                    \
-       --overlap-limit 10 --robust-threshold 10                     \
+       --robust-threshold 2                \
        --remove-outliers-params '75 3 4 5' \
        --ip-num-ransac-iterations 1000     \
-       --num-passes 2 --num-iterations 2000                         \
+       --num-passes 2                      \
+       --auto-overlap-params "ref.tif 15"  \
+       --num-iterations 1000               \
-       v[1-4].tif v[1-4].tsai -o ba/run
+       -o ba/run

+     parallel_bundle_adjust                     \
+       -t nadirpinhole                          \
-     parallel_bundle_adjust -t nadirpinhole --datum WGS84           \
+       --datum WGS84                            \
+       --force-reuse-match-files                \
-       --force-reuse-match-files --inline-adjustments               \
+       --inline-adjustments                     \
        --num-passes 1 --num-iterations 0        \
        --transform-cameras-using-gcp            \
-       v[1-4].tif ba/run-v[1-4].tsai v[1-4].gcp -o ba/run
+       v[1-4].tif ba/run-v[1-4].tsai v[1-4].gcp \
+       -o ba/run

 It is very important to not use the ``pinhole`` session here, rather ``nadirpinhole``, as the former does not filter well interest points in this steep terrain.

+The ``--auto-overlap-params`` option used earlier is useful a very large number of images is present and a preexisting DEM of the area is available, which need not be perfectly aligned with the cameras.
+It can be used to determine each camera's footprint, and hence, which cameras overlap.
+Otherwise, use the ``--overlap-limit`` option to control how many subsequent images to match with a given image.

 The output optimized cameras will be named ``ba/run-run-v[1-4].tsai``.
 The reason one has the word "run" repeated is because we ran this tool twice.
 The intermediate cameras from the first run were called ``ba/run-v[1-4].tsai``.

-Here we use ``--ip-per-tile 2000`` to create a lot of interest points.
+Here we use ``--ip-per-image 20000`` to create a lot of interest points.
 This will help with alignment later.
 It is suggested that the user study all these options and understand what they do.
 We also used ``--robust-threshold 10`` to force the solver to work the bigger errors.
 That is necessary since the initial cameras could be pretty inaccurate.

-The option ``--overlap-limit`` controls how many subsequent images should be matched to a given one.
-See also ``--auto-overlap-params`` for determining this automatically based on an input DEM.

 It is very important to examine the residual file named::

      ba/run-final_residuals_pointmap.csv

 Here, the third column are the heights of triangulated interest points, while the fourth column are the reprojection errors.
 Normally these errors should be a fraction of a pixel, as otherwise the solution did not converge.
 The last entries in this file correspond to the GCP, and those should be looked at carefully as well.
 The reprojection errors for GCP should be on the order of tens of pixels because the longitude and latitude of each GCP are not well-known.
+This can be done with :numref:`stereo_gui`, which will also colorize the residuals (:numref:`plot_csv`).

 It is also very important to examine the obtained match files in the output directory.
 For that, use ``stereo_gui`` with the option